 After getting to know Miriam we introduced her to Bernadette, who worked for Choice Support as a support worker.
 Bernadette was interested in finding a different pattern of work and becoming a shared lives carer.
-Shared lives used to be called adult fostering.
+Shared lives has been working well for over 30 years.
+It has been described as Adult Placement in the past.
 The idea is that people needing support are matched with a shared lives carer, and become connected with the carer’s family and social life in different ways.

 Bernadette applied to become a shared lives carer, was assessed by an independent panel, and once registered was matched with Miriam.
 The pair hit it off straight away.
 They share the same cultural and religious background, and Miriam views Bernadette as a grandmother figure.
 Miriam moved into Bernadette’s home, initially for six months.
 Things worked so well that this was extended.

 “Shared lives costs less than other forms of care; on average £26,000 a year cheaper for people with learning disabilities.”
 Shared Lives Plus, the UK network for shared lives services.